vusion/icon-font-loader/README.md

 # icon-font-loader

-Import svg files through a virtual property `icon-font` in CSS.
-And generate icon fonts after collecting all svgs.

-This could be seen as an equivalent substitution from characters to font icons.
+This is an icon loader in webpack, it can converts your svg files into icon font automatically.

 [![CircleCI][circleci-img]][circleci-url]
 [![NPM Version][npm-img]][npm-url]